RULE 1: PARTICIPATION, GUIDELINES, AND LIMITATIONS

 Four-Session/One-Paper Rule: A conference participant may appear on the program in no more than 4 (four) sessions and may present only one paper on a session during the conference.
 There can be no exceptions to this rule.
 Please Note: If you submit an Individual Paper proposal, it constitutes your one paper presentation.
 Being a workshop speaker does not count as a “paper” presentation.

-Special Consideration: Special consideration will be given to sessions/symposia/workshops reporting on recent field or archival research, especially those that include presentations by junior faculty and/or graduate students at the PhD research stage.
+Special Consideration: Special consideration will be given to sessions/workshops reporting on recent field or archival research, especially those that include presentations by junior faculty and/or graduate students at the PhD research stage.

-Disciplinary Diversity: Symposia/workshops that have more than one disciplinary representation are strongly encouraged.
+Disciplinary Diversity: Workshops that have more than one disciplinary representation are strongly encouraged.

-Institutional Diversity: A symposium/workshop should not be made up of participants from only one institution.
-The presenters on a symposium/workshop must be from at least two different institutions.
+Institutional Diversity: A workshop should not be made up of participants from only one institution.
+The presenters on a workshop must be from at least two different institutions.

 Gender Diversity: Gender diversity on symposia/workshops is strongly encouraged.

 Student Participation: As a rule of thumb, graduate student participants generally should be at the PhD research stage in their programs, and panels composed primarily of graduate students should include at least one member who has completed their terminal degree.
 A proposal made up only of graduate students will most likely be rejected.
-Undergraduate papers are not accepted.
+Undergraduate papers are not accepted unless the Coordinating Professor is co-author, or has expressed his agreement to publish the paper without his contribution, in written.

 RULE 2: REGISTRATION